Rule of Thirds: The Definitive Guide & Examples

 CEO of Experience Dynamics, Frank Spillers explains responsive design:

-For more sophisticated applications, designers might choose to utilize variations such as focusing on just the columns or rows of the grid.
-This can help to emphasize specific aspects of the content more strongly.
+For more sophisticated applications, designers might choose to use variations like focusing on just the columns or rows of the grid.
+This can help them put emphasis on specific aspects of the content more strongly.

 To design rule of thirds compositions well, designers can follow these steps:

-Designers should set up a basic grid on their design canvas, which divides the space into nine equal sections.
-This grid will serve as the foundation to strategically place design elements.
-It’s important to make sure that the grid lines are even in spacing both horizontally and vertically to create a balanced layout.
+Designers should set up a basic grid on their design canvas—one that divides the space into nine equal sections.
+That grid will serve as the foundation for them to strategically place the design elements.
+It’s important to make sure that the grid lines are even in spacing both horizontally and vertically so they create a balanced layout.

-Designers should focus on positioning important elements such as logos, navigation menus, call-to-action buttons and key content at the intersections of these grid lines.
-These points typically attract the most viewer attention and can significantly enhance the visual impact of a design.
-The top-left intersection, for example, receives the highest visual attention at over 40%.
-That makes it an ideal spot for the most important information or interactive elements.
+Designers should focus on positioning important elements—like logos, navigation menus, call-to-action buttons and key content—at the intersections of these grid lines.
+These points typically attract the most viewer attention, and they can give a great boost to the design’s visual impact.
+The top-left intersection—for example—gets the highest visual attention at over 40%.
+That makes it an ideal spot for the most important information or interactive elements to go.

-Designers should distribute elements across the grid to maintain visual balance.
+Designers should distribute elements across the grid to keep a visual balance.
 Avoid overcrowding any one part of the grid, especially the intersections.
-The rule of thirds encourages not just the placement of elements at the intersections but also along the lines themselves.
-That can help to achieve a well-proportioned and aesthetically pleasing design.
+The rule of thirds encourages not just the placement of elements at the intersections but along the lines themselves, too.
+That can help them achieve a well-proportioned and aesthetically pleasing design.

-When designers incorporate images or graphical elements, they should align the subject or focal point with the grid intersections or along the lines.
-This technique is crucial not only in UI/UX design but also in photography, where the rule of thirds is a foundational skill.
-For example, in a landscape photo, to place the horizon line along the top or bottom horizontal grid line—rather than the center—can create a more captivating composition.
+When designers work images or graphical elements into their designs, they should line the subject or focal point up with the grid intersections or along the lines.
+This technique is crucial not just in UI/UX design but in photography, too, where the rule of thirds is a foundational skill.
+For example, in a landscape photo, to run the horizon line along the top or bottom horizontal grid line—and not the center—can make for a more captivating composition.

-The best way to master the rule of thirds is through continuous practice and experimentation.
-Designers should apply this rule in different projects to see how it changes the user interaction and visual appeal of their designs.
-They should use tools like cropping and re-aligning in post-production to refine the placement of elements according to the rule of thirds.
-This can also help train their designer’s eye to naturally recognize these balance points in future projects.
+The best way to master the rule of thirds is to keep at it with continuous practice—and experimentation.
+Designers should apply this rule in different projects and see how it changes their design’s visual appeal as well as user interaction.
+They should use tools like cropping and re-aligning in post-production so they refine how they put elements according to the rule of thirds.
+What’s more, this can help them train their designer’s eye to naturally recognize these balance points in future projects.

-Designers can ensure how effective their rule-of-thirds web designs and other visual designers are when they conduct user testing well.
-Regular feedback mechanisms such as A/B testing and heatmaps can further refine the application of the rule of thirds.
-They can help designers understand how users interact with their creations and where adjustments may be necessary.
+Designers can make sure how effective their rule-of-thirds web designs and other visual designs are when they do their user testing well.
+Regular feedback mechanisms—like A/B testing and heatmaps—can further refine how they apply the rule of thirds.
+These can help designers understand how users interact with their creations—and where they may need to make adjustments.
 When designers regularly revisit these principles and adapt them based on specific project needs and user feedback, it can lead to more refined and successful design outcomes.

 UX Strategist and Consultant, William Hudson explains A/B testing in this video: